“I get half a million just for showing up at parties. My life is like, really fun.”-Paris Hilton

 Is it any wonder why we go to merciless extremes to avoid feeling but especially feeling hurt, scared or powerless?
 We use fashion, status, fixes, race, skills, rank, sex, righteousness, comparisons and Clorox all in an attempt to defy gravity, vulnerability and death.
 The female fridge Christ is probably eating way too much protein putting her body at risk of rhabdomyolysis.
 Just say rabbalabba, it’s easier.
 Fitness models can only stay at competition weight for brief periods of time.
 In order to flash vascular thygloids, they intentionally dehydrate themselves and binge on sugar.
 Glycogen plus dehydration equals ropy veins.
 And then your pancreas falls out.
 You look hot.
 I know because I tried.
 Convinced if my lower body no longer resembled a farm animal the next part of my life would be harm-free, I started doing HIIT.
 It was totally working.
 My hair broke, my blood sugar was skyrocketing and most mornings I threw up spontaneously.
 Winning at fat loss!
 The irony is looking strong on the outside.
 Which has always translated to the eradication of chaos, terror and grief.
 I’d never been in more pain.
 The elevated blood sugar and plummeting iron sent me back to the doctor.
 They could restore ferritin levels but the rest was up to me.
 You’d think two hours for ten weeks hooked up to an I.V would force me into awakening.
 Not so much.
 If I’d known how to take care of myself I’d have been doing it.
 We do what we know.
 I’m great at fear, shame, guilt, work, hypervigilance, compliance and exercise.
 What the hell is mindful self-compassion?

 I had a panic attack at Cracker Barrel the Easter my parents came to visit me in Florida.
 Even if your eating disorder isn’t in relapse, a vat of grits drowning in an ocean of butter surrounded by every collection of things known to man seems like it’d result in at least a mild loss of appetite.
 No?
-Anxiety was my least favorite and only roommate.
+Anxiety is that shitty roommate who won’t leave and never pays rent.
 My face would start tingling, then go numb.
 The feeling of not being real or connected to anything would wash over me unexpectedly but especially in public.
 Sunlight was practically a switch.
 My skin felt like wood.
 My teeth felt like they were stuck inside a wall screaming across the room.
 My spine mumbled old nightmares in both directions and every hair follicle from head to toe hurt.
 It was a familiar and rigid fever that started around the time he started coming to the window.
 Now it was ruining another precious day of life.
-Who wouldn’t be pissed at that?
+Who wouldn’t be pissed?
 My mother wanted blueberry pancakes.
 She was so happy and wanted to bring me into her happiness.
 I truly wanted to be there with her but had no control over anything.
 I never have.
 The rest wasn’t up to me or if it was I was sucking at whatever I was supposed to be doing.

 God, help.
 Show me your way.
 Show me the way.
 Show me any kind of way out of this.
 Please.